geodes-sms/gentleman/docs/projection.md

 ### WrapLayout

 The *WrapLayout* is the simplest of all the layouts.
-It groups its child elements in a container.
+It groups its child elements in a container that is fit to its children

 ### StackLayout